jnozzi/cocoadev.com/markdown/SimpleCoreDataWithSimpleGUI.md

 In any case, when your 'solve' button is pressed, you can ask your array controller for the current selection, then call your -solve function (whatever and wherever that is), storing the result in the entity instance's appropriate key ("result").
 Please note, you specify capital letters as the attribute names.
 This is not KVC (key-value coding) compliant.
 Re-read the tutorial; this information is covered in detail.

 I suspect the real problem is that you want 'result' to always be available.
 In this  case, you'd probably be better off making the "result" attribute transient (not stored) since you can always get the result from the "a" and "b" attributes.
 Search for and read up on "dependent keys" and "transient attributes".
-You'll want to create a custom subclass of your entity (a General/NSManagedObject subclass) and create a     - (General/NSNumber *)result method that calculates the result of "a" and "b" and returns the value on the fly.
+You'll want to create a custom subclass of your entity (a NSManagedObject subclass) and create a     - (NSNumber *)result method that calculates the result of "a" and "b" and returns the value on the fly.
 Using dependent keys, any time "a" or "b" is changed, the -result method can be called and any part of your interface that uses the result value can be updated automatically.

 In other words, you still have some reading / learning to do.
 Apart from that, the only other option is to get someone to do it for you.
 This isn't a simple subject, so you're going to have to work for it.